Jump to topic

 Depending on needs, you will either visit a non-specialized dentist or specialized maxillofacial surgeon to receive proper care.
 Common oral and maxillofacial surgery procedures include:

-Oral and maxillofacial surgeons require up to 15 years of dental school and training to become a qualified surgeon.
+Oral and maxillofacial surgeons require up to 15 years of dental school and surgical training to become a qualified surgeon.
 This schooling includes two to four years of undergraduate study (BS or BA) and four years of dental study.

 Oral and maxillofacial surgeons have either a Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD) degree.
 They are considered the same dental degree by the American Dental Association (ADA).